83216147

 I’m a GP and Would Never Do These 4 Things for My Health

-Next, Dr Arora stresses the importance of attending all recommended health screenings, such as breast and cervical screenings.
-These crucial tests help detect or even prevent cancers before symptoms appear.
-She warns against skipping them, saying, “Having your screening done might just save your life.”
+Next, Dr Arora stresses the importance of attending all recommended health screenings, including breast and cervical cancer checks.
+These screenings can detect early signs of illness or even prevent cancer.
+“I would never skip them because having your screening done might just save your life,” she warns.

 SUBSCRIBE FOR UPDATES